marksparkza/jschon/docs/usage/jsonschema.rst

 JSON Schema
 ===========
-On this page, we'll take a look at the main classes involved in setting up JSON schemas and evaluating JSON documents.
+On this page, we'll take a look at the classes involved in setting up JSON schemas and evaluating JSON documents.

 We'll require the following classes:

->>> from jschon import Catalogue, Evaluator, JSON, JSONSchema, OutputFormat, URI
+>>> from jschon import Catalogue, JSON, JSONSchema, URI

 The catalogue
 -------------